seandstewart/bardly/pending/romances/the-tempest/11-player.md

 Sour-eyed disdain and discord shall bestrew
 The union of your bed with weeds so loathly
 That you shall hate it both: therefore take heed,
-As Hymen’s lamps shall light you. …
+As Hymen's lamps shall light you. ...

 **FERDINAND**
-… As I hope
+...
+As I hope
 For quiet days, fair issue and long life,
-With such love as ’tis now, the murkiest den,
+With such love as 'tis now, the murkiest den,
-The most opportune place, the strong’st suggestion.
+The most opportune place, the strong'st suggestion.
 Our worser genius can, shall never melt
 Mine honour into lust, to take away
-The edge of that day’s celebration
+The edge of that day's celebration
-When I shall think: or Phoebus’ steeds are founder’d,
+When I shall think: or Phoebus' steeds are founder'd,
-Or Night kept chain’d below. …
+Or Night kept chain'd below. ...

 **PROSPERO**
-… Fairly spoke.
+...
+Fairly spoke.
 Sit then and talk with her; she is thine own.
 What, Ariel! my industrious servant, Ariel!